Prospective and Incoming Transfer Students

 Grades for transfer courses are not included in the student's cumulative grade point average at Rutgers University.

 Students who have completed a 4-credit Calculus I course (grade "C" or better) or have completed an approved prerequisite math course at an accredited college or university will not have to take a placement test.
 All others are required to take a Rutgers Math Department Placement Test.
-Math courses completed at schools outside of New Jersey must be evaluated by the Rutgers Mathematics Department.
-Contact 732-445-2390.
+Math courses completed at schools outside of New Jersey must be evaluated by the Rutgers Department of Mathematics.
+Go to the math department's transfer students page and follow appropriate links for course evaluation.

 Students who have completed at least one semester of an equivalent English Composition/Expository Writing I course at an accredited college or university (grade "C" or better) will not have to take an English placement test.
 All others are required to take an English placement test administered by the Rutgers Writing Program.
 Transfer students entering Rutgers without an equivalent level I English writing course must complete the English placement test for Transfer Students.
-Note: Students with SAT verbal scores of 600 or higher will automatically be placed in Expository Writing I 01:355:101 and are not required to complete the English portions of the placement tests.
+Note: Students with SAT Critical Reading/Evidence-Based Reading and Writing scores of 650 or higher will automatically be placed in Expository Writing I 01:355:101 and are not required to complete the English portions of the placement tests.

 Two weeks after testing call the Office of Academic Programs - SEBS to arrange a day and time for academic advising.

 Eligible transfers must have successfully completed a minimum of 12 credits since obtaining a high school diploma.
-A maximum number of credits eligible for transfer is 64 for community college students and 90 from a 4-year institution.
+A maximum number of credits eligible for transfer, beginning Fall 2019, is 60 for community college students and 90 from a 4-year institution.
 The maximum number of credits transferred is based upon the last institution attended.

-A minimum of 128 credits is required for completion of your degree at our school.
-Depending on the total credits that are transferred and the program of study you pursue, you may graduate with more than 128 credits.
+Beginning Fall 2019, a minimum of 120 credits is required for completion of your degree at our school.
+Depending on the total credits that are transferred and the program of study you pursue, you may graduate with more than 120 credits.

 If you are a commuter, you will be guaranteed parking at a designated area on campus.
 All others must apply for permission.
-For further information and forms visit http://parktran.rutgers.edu.
+For further information and forms visit parktran.rutgers.edu.

 Advanced Placement (AP) scores of 4 and 5 will be considered for academic credit.
 It is the student's responsibility to submit a copy of their AP scores to the Office of Academic and Student Programs.